Nucleo and STM32CubeIDE

 If you intend to follow the tutorials and examples on my website, it’ll be easiest for you to use the same Nucleo.
 I mostly use two : the Nucleo-F303K8 (Nucleo 32) and the Nucleo-H745ZI-Q (Nucleo 144)

-One thing those boards all have in common is that you don’t need any other hardware to get started : they contain their own programming and debugging probe.
+One thing those boards all have in common is that you don’t need any other hardware to get started : they carry their own programming and debugging probe.
 Such probes used to be very expensive standalone tools, but not anymore.

 I’m not going to post screenshots here to tease you into it.
 The main reason is that STM32CubeIDE, which I’ll henceforth call Cube for simplicity, is a very complex tool.
 This ain’t no amateur grade gadget like the Arduino “IDE”.
 Do not let the price tag fool you : Cube is made for doing serious work and building complex projects in environments where time is money.